-This initial risk assessment provides an independent review to help Centers for Disease Control and Prevention (CDC) determine the appropriate level of security required for the system to support the development of a System Security Plan for intermediate chemical plant.
+This initial risk assessment provides an independent review to help Centers for Disease Control and Prevention (CDC) determine the appropriate level of security required for the system to support the development of a System Security Plan for dyes and dye intermediate plant.
 The risk assessment is based on interviews, documentation and, as necessary, some automated technical review.